1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

   - `SystemSerialNumber`
   - `SystemUUID`

+- If you are planning to use the built-in NVMe, note that on Aptio IV firmware, NvmeExpressDxe is not present, check the `Drivers` section in the EFI/OC/Drivers path

 ## Additional hidden BIOS settings
 The tool `setup_var` from [datasone](https://github.com/datasone/grub-mod-setup_var/releases/latest) can help you to setup this additional parameters to successfully boot macOS: